mjsamadi/Xalmas/README.md

 2) Affordability ...
 3) Accessibility ...
 4) Liquidity ...
-5) Sketicism to new technology
+5) Skepticism to new technology

 ### Solutions identification